rishihe/college_dairies/README.md

 28 april a college day without study but i can see a shooting of a short film and enjoy with friends.
 29 april good day without study
 30 april a boring day with study
+1 may a normaal day with minimal study